apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Set persistence policies

-Persistence policies allow to configure persistency-level for all topic messages under a given namespace.
+Persistence policies allow users to configure persistency-level for all topic messages under a given namespace.

   -   Bookkeeper-ack-quorum: Number of acks (guaranteed copies) to wait for each entry, default: 0